Chow groups of conic bundles in $\mathbb P^5$ and the Generalised Bloch's conjecture: Finite dimensionality in the sense of Roitman and one-cycles on cubic fourfolds

 where $\pr_l$ is the $l$-th projection from $T^l$ to $T$, and $\pr_T$ is from $T^{2m_0}\times T$ to the last copy of $T$.
 Then we have

 This would imply that the image of $\Gamma_*$ is finite dimensional, so by \ref{theorem1} we have that the induced involution on $A_1(X)$ acts as identity.
+The involution acts as $-\id$ on $A_1(X)$.
+Hence all elements of $A_1(X)$ is a $2$-torsion.
 This will lead to a contradiction to the fact that $A_1(X)$ is infinite dimensional \cite{SC}. \end{proof}

+Now we proceed to the proof of the corollary stated in the introduction regarding the generalised Bloch conjecture on surfaces of general type with geometric genus zero and with an involution $i$.
+The result is as follows:

+\begin{corollary} Suppose that we have a surface of general type $S$ with geometric genus zero and we have an involution $i$ on the surface $S$ having only finitely many fixed points.
+Suppose that there exists a very ample line bundle $L$, on the minimal desingularization of the quotient surface $S/i$ (by the involution) such that the following equality

+is true, here $g$ is the genus of the smooth, projective curves in the linear system $|L|$, and $n$ is some positive integer.
+Then the involution $i_*$ acts as identity on the group $A_0(S)$. \end{corollary}

+\begin{proof} Consider the resolution of singularity of the surface $S/i$.
+It is the quotient by the involution acting on the surface $\wt{S}$, obtained by blowing up the isolated fixed points of $i$ acting on $S$.
+Call this quotient $\wt{S}/i$.
+Since it is dominated by a surface of irregularity zero (namely $\wt{S}$), it has irregularity zero.
+Consider a very ample line bundle $L$ on $\wt{S}/i$.
+Let $g$ be the genus of a smooth, projective curve in the linear system $|L|$.
+Now we calculate the dimension of $|L|$.
+Consider the exact sequence